Camp Cope

-Camp Cope are an Australian alternative rock trio formed in 2015 in Melbourne, Victoria.
-The group consists of lead singer, songwriter and guitarist Georgia "Georgia Maq" McDonald, bassist Kelly-Dawn Hellmrich, and drummer Sarah "Thomo" Thompson.
-Camp Cope are signed with independent Melbourne label Poison City Records - where Thompson also works, and independent Boston label Run for Cover Records distributed their releases in North America and Europe.
-In February 2023, Camp Cope announced that they would play a final show at Brunswick Music Fest on 11 March 2023 before disbanding.
+Camp Cope were an Australian alternative rock band formed in 2015 in Melbourne, Victoria.
+The group's lineup consisted of lead singer, songwriter and guitarist Georgia "Georgia Maq" McDonald, bassist Kelly-Dawn "Kelso" Hellmrich, and drummer Sarah "Thomo" Thompson.
+The band were signed with independent Melbourne label Poison City Records, where Thompson also works, and independent Boston label Run for Cover Records distributed their releases in North America and Europe.
+In February 2023, Camp Cope announced their imminent disbandment with a series of final performances.

-Their eponymous debut album, released in April 2016, reached the top 40 in the ARIA Albums Chart, and was nominated for a J Award for Australian Album of the Year.
-They were also nominated in six categories at the inaugural National Live Music Awards and won the 'Heatseeker Award'.
-Website Faster Louder choose Camp Cope's self-titled debut album as their Album of the Year for 2016.
-The group also won Best Emerging Act at the 2016 The Age Music Victoria Awards.
-In 2019, Happy Mag listed them at no.3 on their list of "the 15 Australian female artists changing the game right now".

-Camp Cope has been described as "part Courtney Barnett, part Juliana Hatfield", and "melodic, uplifting and aching".
-The band describes themselves as "power emo".
+Camp Cope's music has been described as "part Courtney Barnett, part Juliana Hatfield", and "melodic, uplifting and aching".
+Georgia Maq herself, meanwhile, described the band's sound as "power emo".